tomlamphier/nyc-neighborhood-database/README.md

 ## About NYC Neighborhood

 NYC Neighborhood is a web application that uses the data from 311 calls to explore how different complaints (e.g. noise) are distributed across the city by neighborhood.
+There are three parts to the project:

+1. A Mongo db (this github repo)
+2. Vue front end (github repo nyc-neighborhood-client)
+3. Spring Boot server (github repo nyc-neighborhood-server)

-The URL for the app is
+The URL for the live app is

 ## Software Requirements